-Fund requirements for advocacy activities depend upon the issue, the communication media, and the location of the target audience.
+Fund requirements for advocacy activities depend upon the issue, the selected media, and the location of the target audience.
 Generally, advocacy-related activities are relatively less costly than normal projects.
 However, funding is a basic requirement for advocacy as well.
 For normal service delivery projects, required funding can be raised from different donors with similar interests.
-Some donors are willing to support advocacy initiatives but not as many as other programmes.
+Some donors are willing to support advocacy initiatives but not as many as for other programmes.
+The following tips should be helpful for preparing a fund mobilisation strategy.